CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

-**1.2 Median** : Is the middle value for the data set once it is arranged in ascending order.
+**<ins>1.2 Median</ins>** : Is the middle value for the data set once it is arranged in ascending order.
 For odd number of observations, median is the middle value of data set

 - **Mode** :